molily/molily.de/_testing-angular/debugging-tests.md

 <aside class="margin-note">Root element</aside>

-The root element the Component is rendered into is the last element in the document, below the Jasmine reporter output.
+The Component’s root element is rendered into the last element in the document, below the Jasmine reporter output.
 Make sure to set a focus on a single spec to see the rendered Component.

 The rendered Component is interactive.
 For example, you can click on buttons and the click handlers will be called.
-But as we will learn in the next chapter, there is no automatic change detection in the testing environment.
+But as we will learn later, there is no automatic change detection in the testing environment.
 So you might not see the effect of the interaction.

 ## Jasmine debug runner

-The Karma page at [http://localhost:9876](http://localhost:9876) loads an iframe with the actual Jasmine instance (http://localhost:9876/context.html).
+The Karma page at [http://localhost:9876](http://localhost:9876) loads an iframe with the actual Jasmine instance, http://localhost:9876/context.html.
 This iframe complicates debugging because the developer tools operate on the topmost document per default.

 In the developer tools, you can select the iframe window context (Chrome is pictured):